-i) Premium revenue Premium revenue comprises premiums from private health insurance contracts held by policyholders.
+i) Premium revenue

+Premium revenue comprises premiums from private health insurance contracts held by policyholders.

 Premium revenue is recognised when it has been earned.
 Premium revenue is recognised from the attachment date over the period of the contract.
 The attachment date is from when the insurer accepts the risk from the insured under the insurance contract.
 Revenue is recognised in accordance with the pattern of the incidence of risk expected over the term of the contract.

-The proportion of the premium received or receivable not earned in the Statement of Comprehensive Income at the reporting date is recognised in the Statement of Financial Position as an unearned premium liability (refer Note 17). ii) Investment income Interest income is recognised using the effective interest method.
-When a receivable is impaired, the Company reduces the carrying amount to its recoverable amount, being the estimated future cash flow discounted at the original effective interest rate of the instrument, and continues unwinding the discount as interest income.
+The proportion of the premium received or receivable not earned in the Statement of Comprehensive Income at the reporting date is recognised in the Statement of Financial Position as an unearned premium liability (refer Note 17).

+ii) Investment income

+Interest income is recognised using the effective interest method.

 Net realised/unrealised value gains or losses on financial assets at fair value through profit or loss are recognised through the Statement of Comprehensive Income in the period in which they arise.

+Notes to the Financial Statements continued For the year ended 30 June 2021 nib nz limited